-Constructs Measures (Respondent) Item Loadings Relationship Quality (Repor rted by Customer) Commitment (Cronbach's o a = .82) We are willing "to go the extra mile" to work with this rep. .82 We view the relationship with this rep as a long-term partnership. .85 Trust (Cronbach's $\alpha = .82$) We have trust in this rep). .86 This rep is trustworthy. .82 Reciprocity norms (Cronba ch's $\alpha = .71$) There is a norm of recip rocity guiding our relationship with this rep. .76 We would help each oth er without expecting an immediate favor in return. .74 Exchange efficiency (Cront pach's $\alpha = .68$) Our interactions with this s rep are often inefficient. (reverse scored) .63 Our dealings with this re ap are very efficient. .84 Contact Density (Reported by Customer) nship ties are there among employees at this rep and your firm? (number) Contact Authority (Reported d by Customer) •This rep knows the key de .74 portant decision makers in our company. .74 with the important gatekeepers at our firm. .73
+Constructs Measures (Respondent) Item Loadings Relationship Quality (Repo rted by Customer) Commitment (Cronbach's o $\alpha = .82$ We are willing "to go the e extra mile" to work with this rep. .82 We view the relationship p with this rep as a long-term partnership. .85 Trust (Cronbach's $\alpha = .82$) We have trust in this rep р. .86 This rep is trustworthy. .82 Reciprocity norms (Cronba ach's $\alpha = .71$) There is a norm of recip procity guiding our relationship with this rep. .76 ner without expecting an immediate favor in return. .74 Exchange efficiency (Cronl is rep are often inefficient. (reverse scored) .63 Our dealings with this re ep are very efficient. .84 Contact Density (Reported by Customer) How many different relation onship ties are there among employees at this rep and your firm? (number) - Contact Authority (Reporte d by Customer) •This rep knows the key de ecision makers at our firm. .74 •This rep deals with the im portant decision makers in our company. .74 This rep has relationships with the important gatekeepers at our firm. .73